-As fall sets in here are some things that you, your students, and your own children may be interested in:
+As we close in on the holidays, here are some things that you, your students, or your own children may find interesting: